 Did you know that eco-friendly Reykjavík has the world’s largest geothermal heating system and that green-minded Icelanders have been at the forefront of exploration of alternative fuel and electric cars?
-A considerable number of the vegetables consumed by Icelanders are also grown in greenhouses heated geo-thermally and illuminated by hydro-electricity.
+A considerable number of the vegetables and fruits consumed by Icelanders are also grown in greenhouses heated geo-thermally and illuminated by hydro-electricity.
+There is even a large banana plantation in Iceland.
 Ever better for the visitor — Icelandic tap water is famous for being pure and untainted with chemicals and minerals, with a healthy high Ph for the human body.

 The world’s largest geothermal heating system is located in the Icelandic capital.
 It has been growing and improving since it opened in 1930.
 All buildings in Reykjavík are heated with geothermal water and the majority of households in the country are heated in the same way, which means less pollution and fewer emissions.
 All buildings are therefore comfortably warm, even during the coldest winter days.

 For half a century emission of greenhouse gases in Reykjavík have been systematically reduced and residents have found use for the surplus water using the 20°-40°C water that has already heated their homes to keep ice from forming on their driveways and pavements.